AI Agent Guide: Basics

 This guide explains how to configure and refine an AI agent on the Flametree portal using a production-oriented approach.
 Each section explains what configuration controls, why it matters, and how to apply best practices.
 By the end of this guide, you will be able to structure configurations, evaluate conversations, and iteratively improve agent performance.

-While the Quick Start tutorial helps you launch your first AI agent, this guide focuses on designing stable and predictable agent behavior.
+While the Advanced Mode tutorial helps you launch your first AI agent, this guide focuses on designing stable and predictable agent behavior.

 An AI agent in Flametree is configured through several key areas that together define how it behaves during conversations:

-- Identity — defines agent's role, expertise and responsibilities.
+- Identity — defines the agent's role, area of expertise, and the organization it represents.

-- Style and communication — defines how the agent presents itself to customers.
-Determines tone of voice, communication style, and supported languages.
+- Speech Style and Language — defines how the agent communicates with customers: tone of voice, formality, supported languages, and language-switching behavior.

 - Task — describes the agent's primary objective and operational boundaries.

-- Workflow — controls conversation logic, available tools, and interaction flow.
+- Workflow — controls conversation logic, available tools, and interaction flow across states.

 - Conversation Results — specify which data the agent collects during interactions for follow-up and reporting.